Andrew Jones Ph.D.

 About Me

 My work combines rigorous mathematical foundations with practical implementation in modern programming languages and parallel computing frameworks.
-I am passionate about applying computational techniques to solve complex scientific and engineering problems, from atmospheric modeling and plasma physics simulations to computational fluid dynamics.
+I am passionate about applying computational techniques to solve complex scientific and engineering problems.

 Research Interests